inferno-collection/Docs/docs/resources/station-alert/developers/exports/server.md

 ## Alerts
 ### Create New Alert
-Use this export to create a new Alert.
+Use this export to create a new Alert sent to one or more specific Station Locations.

 #### Export Name
 ```